quienxmi/sdk-iframe-project/readme.md

 });
 ```

-This setup ensures you have control over iframe behavior and can handle events and errors efficiently.
+This setup ensures you have control over the iframe behavior and also makes sure you can handle events and errors efficiently.